EQ4/JUCEAmalgam/README.md

 need to worry about any platform-specific details.
 If your C++ is portable, then you should be able to simply re-compile your app to run it on other OSes.

-JUCE is released under the GNU Public Licence, which means it can be freely copied and distributed, and costs nothing to use in open-source applications.
-If you'd like to release a closed-source application that uses JUCE, [paid commercial licences][2] are available.

 ## How do I use it?

 JUCE is broken up into modules, with each module coming with its own pair of